 If your application runs on PHP, you can use MySQL native driver (mysqlnd) to perform read/write splitting without big changes on the application side.
+Java users can use ConnectorJ to do read/write splitting with some minor changes on the coding side.
 Since the connector itself performs the routing, the extra network latency involved in proxy-based solutions is avoided.

 One of the major drawbacks with the application connector is you have to maintain it on each of the application server.
 For example, if a slave has been promoted as a new master, a new configuration must be updated on every application server.
 Having another tier that manages database availability is recommended.
 This is where a reverse proxy aka load balancer comes in handy.

 We have covered some examples on read-write splitting in the following blog posts: